 As a graduate of our program, you will be prepared to sit for the NCLEX-RN licensure exam and work in inpatient, outpatient, or community settings.
 Keep in mind, because you’re new to the nursing profession, your first job after graduation will most likely be at the entry level.
 However, your M.S.N. degree holds the key to future upward mobility in areas such as nurse management, education, and administration—which would not be possible with a BSN degree.

-Are you ready to transition into a more rewarding a career?
+Ready to transition into a more rewarding career?
 Request information to learn how to earn your master’s degree in nursing.